Welcome to the 320th edition of the Festival of Frugality!

-Melissa presents Preparing for a Frugal Valentine’s Day posted at Mom’s Plans.
+Society6 Offers the Preparing of a Frugal Valentine’s Day posted at Mom’s Plans.
 Fight back against the consumer machine by making your Valentine’s Day more meaningful.

 John presents Want Better Healthcare at a Lower Price?
 New Primary Care Models Are Gaining Traction posted at Wallet Blog.

 Young and Thrifty presents Quicken Home and Business 2012 Review posted at YoungAndThrifty.
 I was very excited to try Quicken because I have heard so many great things about it and it almost seems that any Personal Finance Blogger isn’t really a personal finance blogger if they don’t use some sort of snazzy personal finance software like Quicken to track their spending, their budgets, and their investments all in one place.

 Suzana presents Getting Free Clothing With Rewards Cards posted at Zlittle Saving With Style.
 Rewards cards are really neat way to build up points to get a name brand clothes for free.
 This year I used my points that have accumulated to get a department store gift card from Macy’s and Gap.
 What did it cost to use the credit card and pay it off each month versus paying cash or check?
 Nothing!

 Ashley presents Dealing with Financial Setbacks posted at Money Talks Coaching.
 I hate financial setbacks.
 They stink.
 No matter how well you plan Murphy likes to stick his big fat nose into things.
 I’m facing my own financial setback at the moment and I’m struggling with it.